 It doesn't have to be perfectly quiet, but choosing somewhere that you find serene and comfortable will aid in your practice.
 It can be in your bedroom with the door closed, or outside in a park where you can breathe fresh air.

 You don't have to fold yourself up like a yogi, or sit with your back straight and rigid.
 Sit anyway you feel comfortable, or even lay on your back.
 The point is to find an easy position to relax into without falling asleep!

 At first, you may think there are certain right and wrong ways to practice meditation.
-This simply isn’t true!
-There’s no perfect way to do it.
+This simply isn't true!
+There is no perfect way to do it.
 Focus on your happiness, not correctness.

 When you've finished your practice, think about everything you're grateful for in your life and reflect on how you spent those two minutes.
 Smile that you've taken a big step on your path to a less stressed and more happy life!

 Have you tried meditating?
 What has helped you to incorporate meditation into your everyday life?